Delicate (Taylor Swift song): Commercial performance

 "Delicate" was a sleeper hit in the United States.
 It entered at number 84 on the Billboard Hot 100 in March 2018 and reached the top 40 in May, becoming Swift's 56th song to enter the top-40 region and extending her status as the woman with the most top-40 entries.
 In July, in its sixteenth charting week, "Delicate" entered the top 20, driven by strong airplay performance.
 It was the second single from Reputation to enter the top 10 of Billboards Radio Songs chart (peaking at number two), after the lead single "Look What You Made Me Do".
 "Delicate" peaked atop the Pop Songs chart and was Reputations first number-one single on the Adult Pop Songs and Adult Contemporary charts, becoming the album's most successful radio single.

 "Delicate" peaked at number 12 and spent 35 weeks on the Billboard Hot 100, becoming the longest-charting single from Reputation.
 The single was one of the 10 most successful songs on United States airplay of 2018, culminating 2.509 billion radio audience impressions.
 (Note: Audience impressions refer to the number of audience reached by a song on airplay from a radio station.) iHeartRadio awarded the single a Titanium Award for amassing one billion spins throughout 2018.
-It was certified double platinum by the Recording Industry Association of America, which denotes two million units consisted of sales and on-demand streaming.
+It was certified by the Recording Industry Association of America, which denotes two million units consisted of sales and on-demand streaming.
 Philip Cosores from Uproxx thought that the success of "Delicate" changed the narrative that Reputation was an underwhelming era for Swift, an idea corroborated by Andrew Unterberger from Billboard, who described its sleeper success as a "turnaround in momentum".
 For Unterberger, the single's vulnerable sentiment and production contrasted with the previous singles' "outwardly vindictive" sentiments and proved that "[the audience] too still like Taylor for Taylor".

 "Delicate" peaked within the top 20 on singles charts of Iceland (3), Honduras (11), Malaysia (14), the Czech Republic (19), and Canada (20).
 It was a top-40 chart entry in Greece, Hungary, Ireland, New Zealand, Norway (where it was certified gold), and Australia (where it was certified six-times platinum).
 The single was certified double platinum in Brazil, and platinum in Portugal, and the United Kingdom, where it charted outside the top 40.